-3.4 Excursions from Permitted Route
+4.4 Excursions from Permitted Route

 Due to other design and engineering constraints, particularly wetlands and other environmental factors, the proposed cable route deviates outside of the area previously archeologically considered (the permitted route).
-These include 23 segments as outlined in the EM&CP, however, most of these segments also contain HDD pits or vault structures, which were previously addressed above.
-It is recommended that testing or archeological monitoring be performed in the dry, level, undisturbed portions of seven (7) of the segments (Table 5).
+It is recommended that testing or archeological monitoring be performed in the undisturbed portions of twelve (12) of the segments (Table 5).